 It's a new year.
-Last of the nineteen-hundreds.
-Moving on after Monica.
+Last of the 1900s.
+The nation is moving on after Monica.
 No more Michael Jordan.
-No more lots of things, and not much of note on the horizon, as far as I can see.
+I'm still coming off the end of a decade-plus-long relationship, so it feels like no more lots of things, with not much of note on the horizon.

-Sometimes I imagine I will be standing there in front of the vacuum cleaners and I'll look up, as if suddenly awake for the first time in days, and see the most beautiful, perfect woman.
-She will look up too, in the same way, and I'll say, "YOU are why I'm here."
-But she won't think I'm a weirdo freak.
-She'll know exactly what I'm talking about, because she'll have been testing fate too--following it around like a man who wants to believe in divining rods carries around a forked stick.
+Sometimes I imagine I will be standing there in front of the vacuum cleaners, and I'll look up, as if suddenly awake for the first time in days, and see the most beautiful, perfect woman.
+She will look up, too, in the same exact way, and I'll say, "You are why I'm here!"
+But unlike what would actually happen in such a scenario, she won't think I'm a weirdo freak.
+She'll know exactly what I'm talking about, because she'll have been testing fate, too—following it around like someone who wants to believe in divining rods carrying a forked stick.
 Was that a tug?
-Did I feel something there?
+Did I just feel something there?

 Target having failed to raise my spirits, I guess I had no choice but to prove I was alive by eating a steak and drinking a beer.
 I can see now that fate wasn't what brought me there.
-It was a close cousin: Inevitability.
+It was a close cousin: inevitability.
 Predictability.
 In my normal, healthy state, I run around thinking I'm driving my own decisions instead of just doing what is the inevitable next step for my character to take.
-It's when I get so tired and out of it like I was last night that I can no longer support the illusion of self-determination.
+When I get so tired and out of it like I was last night, I can no longer support the illusion of self-determination.
 Things happen a little more slowly, and with the appearance of mystery, but they happen nonetheless.

 Did I say "my character"?
-There I go again thinking my life is a story with me at its center.
-I've got to get away from such egocentricisms.
-If life even IS a story in progress, and not just a series of related and random events, then I've got to realize I'm not the protagonist.
-I'm probably not even a character--more like part of the background.
+I've got to get away from such egocentricisms, thinking my life is a story with me at its center.
+If life even is a story in progress, and not just a series of related and random events, I'm almost certainly not the protagonist.
+I'm probably not even a character—more like part of the background.
 An element of setting.
-It's like realizing the earth is, as Douglas Adams put it, "a rather insignificant planet in a rather insignificant part of an insignificant galaxy" (actually, I don't know if Adams said exactly that--and in fact, it could have been Carl Sagan).
+It's like realizing the earth is, as Douglas Adams put it, "a rather insignificant planet in a rather insignificant part of an insignificant galaxy" (actually, maybe that was Carl Sagan).